meine-stadt-transparent/meine-stadt-transparent/readme.md

 You can execute all the other commands from this readme by prepending them with `docker-compose exec django`.
 Note for advanced users: `pipenv run` is configured as entrypoint.

+To use this in production, you need to set up the two Cron-Jobs described below, to keep the data up to date and to send notifications to the users.

 ## Manual Setup

 ### Requirements